 CHANGES

 6.1 Change Orders.
-Except as set forth in Section 6.6, no Change shall be made except in accordance with a duly issued Change Order executed in writing by Owner and Contractor or as determined in any dispute resolution in accordance with Article 19.
+Except as set forth in Section 6.6, no Change shall be made except in accordance with a duly issued Change Order executed in writing by Construction Manager and Contractor or as determined in any dispute resolution in accordance with Article 19.
 All Change Orders shall contain full particulars of the Changes, and any adjustments of the Contract Price, Project Schedule, Performance Guarantees, Specific Performance Guarantees, Guaranteed Completion Date or End Date, and any other modification to this Agreement.

-6.2 Owner Directed Changes.
-Owner, at any time, by written notice to Contractor, may direct Changes in the Work consisting of additions, deletions, modifications, substitutions, or other Changes within the general scope of this Agreement.
+6.2 Construction Manager Directed Changes.
+Construction Manager, at any time, by written notice to Contractor, may direct Changes in the Work consisting of additions, deletions, modifications, substitutions, or other Changes within the general scope of this Agreement.

 6.3 Contractor Changes.
 Contractor may and in certain circumstances must, by written notice, request a Change.
-Within fifteen (15) Business Days after receipt of Contractor’s request and any supporting documentation reasonably requested by Owner, Owner will notify Contractor of its acceptance or rejection of such request.
-Upon Owner’s approval of such request and agreement on the terms of an associated Change Order, Contractor may proceed with implementation of such Change.
-If Owner elects not to proceed with any Change requested by Contractor resulting from a Change in Law, then Contractor shall have no liability under this Agreement for the consequences of such election not to proceed with such Change.
-If Owner elects not to proceed with any Change requested by Contractor otherwise than resulting from a Change in Law, then Contractor shall continue to perform its obligations under this Agreement without the Change that it had requested and shall not be entitled to any relief or exclusion from liability arising from Owner’s election not to proceed with such Change.
+Within fifteen (15) Business Days after receipt of Contractor’s request and any supporting documentation reasonably requested by Construction Manager, Construction Manager will notify Contractor of its acceptance or rejection of such request.
+Upon Construction Manager’s approval of such request and agreement on the terms of an associated Change Order, Contractor may proceed with implementation of such Change.
+If Construction Manager elects not to proceed with any Change requested by Contractor resulting from a Change in Law, then Contractor shall have no liability under this Agreement for the consequences of such election not to proceed with such Change.
+If Construction Manager elects not to proceed with any Change requested by Contractor otherwise than resulting from a Change in Law, then Contractor shall continue to perform its obligations under this Agreement without the Change that it had requested and shall not be entitled to any relief or exclusion from liability arising from Construction Manager’s election not to proceed with such Change.

 6.4 Definition of Change.
-A Change may result only from Owner directed changes under Section 6.2, Contractor requested changes agreed to by Owner under Section 6.3, Owner Delay, Force Majeure, Change in Law, or suspension of the Work under Section 16.4.
+A Change may result only from Construction Manager directed changes under Section 6.2, Contractor requested changes agreed to by Construction Manager under Section 6.3, Owner Delay, Force Majeure, Change in Law, or suspension of the Work under Section 16.4.